Interlachen, Florida: History

 When the Florida Southern Railway came through in the 1870s, the area opened up to settlers, and the area was known as "Blue Pond".
 The town developed economically as a winter vacation spot and citrus growing area.
 The Town of Interlachen was officially incorporated as a municipality in 1888.
 The Hastings Seed House was organized in 1889, moving to Atlanta, Georgia ten years later.
 In 1891, the Interlachen Town Hall burned down.
 Another was built to replace it the following year and it still stands—now housing a museum—and is also used as a place for presentations for certain festivals.
 When the Great Freeze hit in 1895, the town's tourism and citrus sharply declined.
 In 1895, Interlachen Academy was built; it is the oldest wooden school house in continuous use in Florida, which now serves as the location of the Interlachen High School's JROTC program.

 The town's name came from one Mr. Berkelmann, a resident who had previously lived in Interlachen, Switzerland.
 He suggested the name not only because of his former hometown, but because the Florida town is located between the two largest lakes (Lake Lagonda and Lake Chipco) in its town limits (of the more than 28 lakes in the town), and "Interlachen", translates to "between the lakes".

 In 1926, Interlachen first gained electricity and Route 14, now Florida State Road 20, was constructed through it.
 In the 1930s, a train came through the town every two hours.
 But in 1969, with the decline of railroads, the Interlachen Railroad depot was razed.
 Currently, a caboose sits in the middle of the town as a reminder of the tourist haven the town once was.

 Geography

-The approximate coordinates for the Town of Interlachen is located in North Central Florida at (29.622709, –81.894680).

 According to the United States Census Bureau, the town has a total area of 6.4 sqmi, of which 5.8 sqmi is land and 0.6 sqmi (10.08%) is water.